Apothecary

 What element is Nutmeg associated with?

-Nutmeg is associated with the Fire element and the sign of Sagittarius, and resonates with the Solar Plexus chakra.
+Nutmeg is associated with the Fire element, the sign of Sagittarius, and resonates with the Solar Plexus chakra.

 What planet rules Nutmeg?